-A Screening Committee is appointed by CIVL Bureau for each championship.
+A Screening Committeeincluding a Chairperson, is appointed by CIVL Bureau for each championship.
 It consists of three persons appointed by CIVL Bureau in agreement with the appropriate Committee Chairperson.
 The Screening Committee shall:

-- Review applications for exemptions. - Request additional information if necessary. - Make decisions with safety in mind and inform NACs, organisers and CIVL President.
+- Review applications for exemptions. ٠

+- Request additional information if necessary.

+- Make decisions with safety in mind.

+The Chairperson conducts the screening, informs NACs, organisers and CIVL President.

-Before reviewing exemption applications, the Screening Committee will discuss and decide the standard of pilots for whom exemptions may be granted.
+Before reviewing exemptionapplications, the Screening Committee will discuss and decide the standard of pilots for whom exemptions may be granted.
 Such standards may be significantly different from one event to another, e.g. for a hang gliding Sport Class or a Class 2 event.
 The Screening Committee may modify the exemption form accordingly.